-Where the DRBC has not adopted numeric toxics criteria (Zones 1A through 1E), DRBC narrative toxics standard will be implemented by an assessment methodology based on the most stringent of basin state standards in Zones 1A though 1E to ensure attainment and maintenance of downstream water quality standards and to facilitate consistent and efficient implementation and coordination of water quality-related management actions in shared interstate waters.
+Where the DRBC has not adopted numeric toxics criteria (Zones 1A through 1E), DRBC narrative toxics standard were implemented by comparing measured toxics concentrations to the most stringent of basin state standards and EPA's recommended toxics water quality criteria in Zones 1A though 1E to ensure attainment and maintenance of downstream water quality standards and to facilitate consistent and efficient implementation and coordination of water quality-related management actions in shared interstate waters.

-Criteria and standards to be used in the assessment of Zone 1 are New Jersey Surface Water Quality Standards, last amended January 18, 2011 and re-adopted in 2016; Title 25, Chapter 93 Water Quality Standards of the Pennsylvania Code; and NYDEC Part 703: Surface Water and Groundwater Quality Standards and Groundwater Limitations.
+Criteria and standards to be used in the assessment of Zone 1 are New Jersey Surface Water Quality Standards, adopted January 18, 2011; Title 25, Chapter 93 Water Quality Standards of the Pennsylvania Code; NYDEC Part 703: Surface Water and Groundwater Quality Standards and Groundwater Limitations and USEPA National Recommended Water Quality Criteria."